srestrepo888/experience-architect-portfolio/PROJECT_SAFEGUARDS.md

 2. **Which specific file/component needs changes?**
 3. **What systems must remain untouched?**
 4. **Am I enhancing or replacing?** (Always enhance!)
+5. **For content changes: Which components need consistent updates?**
+6. **For employment data: Are all career timeline components updated?**

 ## 🚨 EMERGENCY PROTOCOLS